Lethrinus nebulosus

+Taxonomy

+Lethrinus nebulosus was first formally described as Sciaena nebulosa by the Swedish-speaking Finnish explorer, orientalist, naturalist Peter Forsskål and published in 1775 in Descriptiones animalium edited by Carsten Niebuhr with no Type locality being given but it is assumed to be the Red Sea.
+In 2022 the population of this species found off the coast of Southern Africa south of northern KwaZulu-Natal was recognised as a valid separate species from L. nebulosus, Lethrinus scoparius.
+Some authors place the genus Lethrinus in the monotypic subfamily Lethrininae, with all the other genera of Lethrinidae placed in the Monotaxinae, however, the 5th edition of Fishes of the World does not recognise the subfamilies traditionally accepted within the family Lethrinidae as valid.
+The family Lethrinidae is classified by the 5th edition of Fishes of the World as belonging to the order Spariformes.

+Etymology

+Lethrinus nebulosus has the specific name nebulosus which means "cloudy", Forsskål described it as having "longitudinal clouds of blue and yellow-brown" which is thought to be an allusion to the irregular dark bars that sometimes appear on its flanks.

 Distribution

 This fish occurs in the waters of East Africa to the southern parts of Japan.
 It also lives in Australian coastal waters, and has been recorded in the Red Sea, Persian Gulf and New Caledonia, where it is one of the major commercial fish.

 Habitat

 Lethrinus nebulosus inhabits both marine and brackish waters at depths of between 10 and 75 metres.
 It is a non-migratory species, and is found on coral and rocky reefs, seagrass beds, mangrove swamps, as well as over sandy substrates.
 Juveniles may be found in large schools.